-As with its constituent tools for BI/DW operations, big data processing, data and database migration, data cleansing, masking, and test data generation, IRI Voracity as an end-to-end platform itself also competes compellingly across speed, ease, versatility, and value metrics.
+As with its constituent tools for data discovery, BI/DW operations, big data processing, data and database migration, data cleansing, masking, and test data generation, IRI Voracity as an end-to-end platform itself also competes compellingly across speed, ease, versatility, and value metrics.

 It's Still about Time